-Alex Aravanis, MD, PhD, is Illumina’s Chief Technology Officer, Head of Research and Product Development.
-He re-joined Illumina in June 2020 and is responsible for leading Illumina’s research and product development teams in engineering, consumables, applications, user design, software, informatics, and artificial intelligence.
+Steve Barnard, PhD, is Illumina’s Chief Technology Officer.
+He is responsible for leading Illumina’s research and product development teams in engineering, consumables, applications, user design, software, informatics, artificial intelligence, scientific affairs, and global advanced science.
 These teams are Illumina’s innovation engine and deliver product excellence in next-generation sequencing platforms and applications to accelerate scientific breakthroughs and translation of genomics to the clinic.

-Charles (Chuck) Dadswell is General Counsel of Illumina, where he has worldwide responsibility for all legal and intellectual property matters and is also Illumina's code of ethics compliance officer.
+As General Counsel, Charles (Chuck) Dadswell has worldwide responsibility for all legal and intellectual property matters and is also Illumina's code of ethics compliance officer.

 Before joining Illumina, Dadswell was Vice President, General Counsel for North and Latin America and Corporate Director of Global Intellectual Property at bioMerieux.
 He was previously General Counsel of BioDelivery Sciences International, a specialty pharmaceutical company, and oversaw US intellectual property in a variety of positions with Glaxo, GlaxoWellcome and GlaxoSmithKline.